Deitox/Dexcoto/README.md

 - Enemies & Boss: Enemies scale by tier; bosses scale by wave.
 Kills grant score, XP, and currency based on enemy power.
 - Character Select: Choose a starter at the beginning (from the weapon list), which sets your color and initial weapon.
 - HUD & Shop UX: Weapon HUD shows tier coloring; new/merged weapons get temporary highlights.
 Shop buttons color by rarity/tier; right-click locks offers.
 Reroll costs 5 and preserves locked, unsold offers.
+ - Elemental System: Elemental weapons scale with your Elemental Power stat (upgrades).
+Fire can Ignite (DoT), Cryo can Freeze (briefly immobilize), Shock can Arc to nearby enemies, and Void can inflict Vulnerable (take increased damage) — chances and potency grow with Elemental Power.

 ## Performance Notes